SnowbiEz/Solana-ETH-AVAX/README.md

 ### Ownership and Stock Management

 - The contract owner can adjust tricot prices and stock limits.
-- Users can purchase tricots as long as they do not exceed their ownership limit of 20 potions and also include the required amount of wei.
+- Users can purchase tricots as long as they do not exceed their ownership limit of 20 tricots and also include the required amount of wei.

 ## Error Handling